MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

  A pointer to a string that provides an alt text version of the information conveyed by the overlay, for accessibility purposes.

  *hIcon*
  The handle of an icon to use as the overlay.
 This should be a small icon, measuring 16x16 pixels at 96 dots per inch (dpi).
 If an overlay icon is already applied to the taskbar button, that existing overlay is replaced.
-This value can be `NULL`.
-How a `NULL` value is handled depends on whether the taskbar button represents a single window or a group of windows.
+This value can be NULL.
+How a NULL value is handled depends on whether the taskbar button represents a single window or a group of windows.
 It is the responsibility of the calling application to free *hIcon* when it is no longer needed.

 ### Return Value
- `TRUE` if successful; `FALSE` if OS version is less than Windows 7 or if an error occurs setting the icon.
+ TRUE if successful; FALSE if OS version is less than Windows 7 or if an error occurs setting the icon.

 ### Remarks